Alexander Sabar

-Alexander Sabar is an Indonesian police officer who is currently serving as the director general of digital space supervision since 18 November 2024.
+Alexander Sabar is an Indonesian police officer serving as the Director General of Digital Space Supervision of the Ministry of Communication and Digital Affairs since 18 November 2024.
 A 1996 police academy graduate, Sabar served in the police's counterterrorism unit, the Detachment 88, before being transferred to the National Narcotics Board and the National Counter Terrorism Agency.

 Education

 Alexander Sabar is a 1996 graduate of the Indonesian Police Academy and pursued bachelor's degree in policing sciences at the Police Science College (Perguruan Tinggi Ilmu Kepolisian, PTIK) from 2002 to 2004.
 He received his master's degree in law from the Jayabaya University before pursuing doctorate studies in criminology at the University of Indonesia in 2020 after being asked to teach on terrorism and cyber topics at the Police Science College.
 During his doctorate studies, he developed E-Vicpro, a digital application to formulate compensation calculations for crime victims.

 Sabar at his doctorate graduation ceremony.

 According to Sabar, his thesis advisor Adrianus Meliala kept pressing him to complete his studies, to the point where he was more scared facing his thesis defense than terrorists.
 He successfully defended his dissertation, titled Hyperreality and Simulacrum in Cyber Terrorism Propaganda in Indonesia, with a "very satisfactory" distinction.
-At his thesis defense, the chief examiner Dody Prayogo jokingly commended his efforts by stating that he would've obtained the cum laude distinction had he not taken five years to graduate.
+At his thesis defense, the chief examiner Dody Prayogo jokingly commended his efforts by stating that he would have obtained the cum laude distinction had he not taken five years to graduate.
 His thesis defense was attended by prominent police figures, including chief of the National Narcotics Board Marthinus Hukom and former chiefs of the National Counter Terrorism Agency Eddy Hartono and Rycko Amelza Dahniel.

 Aside from his formal education, Sabar also completed several short-term and non-degree education.
 He received specialized training from Interpol, such as Computer Investigation and Forensics and The 2nd Interpol Train the Trainer Workshop on Computer Forensics for Asia and South Pacific, as well as Virtual Forensic Computing (VFC) Method Training from the Cyber Crimes Investigation Center and Computer Investigation and Forensic Training from the International Criminal Investigative Training Assistance.